RasaHQ/rasa/docs/core/policies.rst

           For example, if you set ``dialogue: [256, 128]``, we will add two feed forward layers in front of the transformer.
 The vectors of the input tokens (coming from the dialogue) will be passed on to those layers.
 The first layer will have an output dimension of 256 and the second layer will have an output dimension of 128.
-If an empty list is used (default behaviour), no feed forward layer will be added.
+If an empty list is used (default behavior), no feed forward layer will be added.
           Make sure to use only positive integer values.
 Usually, numbers of power of two are used.
           Also, it is usual practice to have decreasing values in the list: next value is smaller or equal to the